MercyPrasanna/ClauseExtraction/README.md

 ## Steps
 ### 1. Data Pre-Processing

 Custom Text service accepts inputs only as text files.
 Data availalble in scanned images and pdf's are required to be converted to text format.
-Additionally, many docuemnts have header's & footer's which introduces noise when converted to text format.
+Additionally, many documents have header's & footer's which introduces noise when converted to text format.

 This module prepares data for Custom Text application.
 ![](/media/DataPrepFlow.PNG?raw=true)

-* Converts images & pdf documents to text format using ['Azure Read API'](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/concept-recognizing-text)
+* Converts images & pdf documents to text format using [Azure Read API](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/concept-recognizing-text)
-* Fuzzy text match to identify header and footer information
+* Fuzzy text match to identify header/footer text & delete it
 * Save document as text file

-###### Configuration details
+#### Configure & Run
-Azure Read API credentials should be provided in ['config.json'](./DataPrep.Python/config.json) Data preperation parameters can be configured in ['DataPrep.ipynb'](./DataPrep.Python/DataPrep.ipynb) file
+* Azure Read API credentials should be provided in [config.json](./DataPrep.Python/config.json)
+* Data preperation parameters can be configured in [DataPrep.ipynb](./DataPrep.Python/DataPrep.ipynb) file
   * TOP_LINES : count of line to look for header and footer (e.g. TOP_LINES = 5, code will look for first 5 lines for header and last 5 lines for footer)
   * kgram (optional): consecutive characters to be considered for feature generation
   * src_dir : source directiory where raw data (pdf / images) exist
   * dst_dir : destination directory where processed text files are saved
+* Execute [Dataprep.ipynb](./DataPrep.Python/DataPrep.ipynb) file to start Data Preparation

-Sample results
+#### Sample results
 ![](/media/dataPrepOutput.png?raw=true)

 ### 2. Develop the Custom Text Entity Extractor and Classification Models